fetorres/autoML-multiData/README.md

 * check the box next to "GitHub Authentication plug-in" and press the "Install without restart" button.
 * Check the "Restart jenkins when installation is complete and no jobs are running" checkbox.
 Jenkins will restart.  ou should log in again.
 * Press "Configure System" at the top of the column of icons.
 Scroll down and set the "Jenkins URL" to a valid URL instead of "localhost".
 Since the pretty name that google cloud gave to our server means nothing outside of google cloud, I think you have to use the naked IP Address.
 Remember to press the "Save" button!
 10. Now we add users.
-Go to the main dashboard and press "Manage Jenkins", then "Configure Global Security"
+Go to wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin and follow the steps below "Setup", and "Security Realm in Global Security.
-  * Set Access Control" to "GitHub authentication PlugIn"